 In the March episode of The Privacy Blog Podcast, I’ll run down some of the major privacy news events of the last month.
 Learn how Facebook “Likes” can paint an extremely detailed and eerie picture of your real-life character traits.
 I’ll provide my take on Google’s Street View Wi-Fi sniffing controversy along with how “Do […]

+If you have been reading this blog for a while, you have probably noticed the new look.
 I would appreciate feedback and please do let me know if we have broken anything in the process.

 I am very excited that we have finally released our new free “Anonymizer Nevercookie” product.
 You can download it here from our facebook account.
 It enhances the private browsing mode in Firefox to protect against a whole range of new kinds of tracking cookies that currently are nearly impossible to delete.

 RIM averts BlackBerry ban in UAE | Security – CNET News The announcement provides very little information about what RIM did to avert the ban, whether they made significant changed (compromises) to their system, or whether the UAE blinked and backed down from the threatened ban.